Opera Campi is specialized in making only hemp-based garments and fabrics. Why?

 There are precise reasons why we consider Hemp the most sustainable and versatile fibre.

-Hemp clothing is an excellent insulator: absorbs moisture and keeps you warm in winter and cool in summer.
+You can comfortably(and lovingly!) wear Hemp for all four seasons.
+Hemp clothing is both an excellent insulator and breathes remarkably well too.
+It absorbs moisture, and keeps you warm in the winter and cool in the summer.

 Hemp requires 80% less water than cotton during its cultivation.
-Hemp requires little water and usually no extra irrigation is required.
+Because Hemp requires less water, usually no extra irrigation is required.

 While cotton degrades over time, hemp threads turn softer.
 Washes will make them increasingly soft, because they round the right angle yarns, without breaking them.